Two Central Point residents have been arrested for an alleged burglary spree in Ashland that included ramming a stolen BMW into two businesses.

 Richard Aguiar, 32, and Miranda Ramirez, 24, face felony charges in connection with the burglaries, police said.

-Ramirez was arrested this morning in the area of Vilas and Table Rock roads in Central Point.
+Ramirez was arrested Friday morning in the area of Vilas and Table Rock roads in Central Point.
 She was charged with second-degree forgery, identity theft and second-degree possession of a forged instrument.

 The pair are accused of driving a stolen BMW into the back door of El Paraiso Restaurant on Clover Lane Tuesday morning and stealing $700 and a computer.
 Also stolen was a checkbook, police said.